Navy Blue Cottage Bathroom Makeover

 Concentrating on spending my budget on those 3 key items really made a big impact.
 I shopped the house and pulled in just a few things I already owned to finish off the space.

 I decided to bring the marble cake stand back in, because I just love it in here.
 It keeps the counter from feeling cluttered too.
-Plus, it leaves more room for the things like electric razors & beard trimmers on the counter, which I put in the cupboard for today’s pictures.
+Plus, it leaves more room for the things like electric razors and my husbands top ranked beard trimmers which can be left on the counter, which I put in the cupboard for today’s pictures.
 You’re welcome.

 I picked up the navy & white curtains 8 months ago when I was down in California visiting my family.
 My mom asked me; “Where are you going to put those?” and I remembering say… I don’t know but I love them & I’m buying them! (and they’ll fit in my carry-on).
 A major shopping requirement when traveling.

 Speaking of my mom… we were on the phone a few days ago and I was telling her the space really needed something on the wall between the vanity and the shower.
 I didn’t want to rush filling the space by just buying something.
 I didn’t want meaningless filler, and we don’t have a lot of shopping options.
 As we talked, I spied a lantern in my “things to take over to The Little Cottage” pile.
 Yes, I have piles… but enough about that.

 So I see the lantern, and I think to myself, maybe that’ll work?